apptainer/singularity-userdocs/contributing.rst

 .. code-block:: none

+    git add file-changed1 files-chenged2

-    git commit -a
+    git commit -m "what changed?"

-This will open up a little window in your default text editor that you can write a message in the first line.
 This commit message is important - it should describe exactly the changes that you have made.
 Bad commit messages are like:

 - changed code